evo8fx/magento-datadog-logger/README.md

 ### Version 0.1.0 (Beta) A module to send your Magento 2 logs to Datadog.

-This module was born from a need to centralise logs from multiple web nodes running a Magento 2 site.
-It currently has 3 solutions for sending logs to an external service for consumption and will capture just about everything the Monolog logger (which comes with Magento 2) handles.
+This module was born from a need to centralize logs from multiple web nodes running a Magento 2 site.
+It currently has 2 solutions for sending logs to an external service for consumption and will capture just about everything the Monolog logger (which comes with Magento 2) handles.

 ## Installation